alejandrojuria/tightbinder/paper.md

 # Summary

 The determination of the band structure of a solid is the starting point for any calculation in condensed matter physics.
+This amounts to determining the hopping amplitudes
+$t_{ij}$ of the electronic Hamiltonian:

+$$H=\sum_{ij}t_{ij}c^{\dagger}_ic_j$$

+where the indices $i,j$ sum over lattice positions and orbitals, and $c^{\dagger}_i$ ($c_i$) are creation (annihialtion) operators of electrons at position $i$.
 There exist several techniques to address this problem, varying in degrees of sophistication and scope.
-The most established method is density-functional theory, which provides an accurate description of the electronic structure, usually at the cost of slower computations.
-Tight-binding models are as equally popular since they are a quick and inexpensive way to model systems, although by contruction, they are restricted to simpler, effective description of the bands.
+The most established method is density-functional theory (DFT), which provides an accurate description of the electronic structure, usually at the cost of slower computations.
+Tight-binding models are as equally popular since they constitute a quick and inexpensive way to model systems, although by contruction, they are restricted to simpler, effective description of the bands.
+Slater-Koster tight-binding models provide a middle ground since they allow to give a more accurate description of the material based on empirical considerations, while still being simple to compute.

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+Soemtimes, it makes sense to use the most accurate methods available to predict properties of the material.
+However, using DFT might become too expensive computationally if the amount of iteration needed to perform the numerical experients is too high.
+This is precisely the role of tight-binding models: supposed that the model captures the key features of the material, it can be used instead to describe the solid, as long as the desired properties depend on those relevant features.
+In general, this approach allows for a qualitative exploration of the materials, while one should look for first principles calculations when seeking quantitive results.

+`tightbinder` focuses on providing the necessary routines and classes to build, modify and compute properties of empirical tight-binding models.
+The main features of the library are:

+- Determination of Slater-Koster tight-binding models with matrix elements involving up to $d$ orbitals, with intraatomic spin-orbit coupling.
+One can specify hoppings up to the nth-nearest neighbours, and use atoms from different chemical species with different numbers of electrons.
+- Configuration file based description of the model of the solid: Using a standarized format for configuration files, one can specify all the relevant parameters of the model, from the lattice vectors to the Slater-Koster hopping amplitudes.
+- There are two main classes defined, one to describe crystalline Slater-Koster models, and another one for amorphous solids.
+There are also predefined models, and the possibility of defining custom models which inherit from a base `System` class.
+- Methods and routines to modify systems: once they are built, there are methods to modify the size or the boundaries of the solid, as well as routines to introduce different forms of disorder and external fields.
+- Topology identification: Computation of the $\mathbb{Z}_2$ invariant of time-reversal topological insulators and of the entanglement spectrum on a specified cut of the system.
+- Computation of observables from the eigenstates of the system, e.g. bands, expected value of the spin, density of states (also available using the kernel polynomial method), localization.
+Available plotting routines for the different quantities.
+- Fitting of the Slater-Koster parameters (or any user-defined model parameter) to reproduce some given energy bands, usually from DFT calculations.

 # Statement of need

+`tightbinder` is a Python package for Slater-Koster, semi-empirical tight-binding calculations of the electronic structure of solids.
+The determination of the band structure requires obtaining the spectrum the Hamiltonian of the system, which is in practice equivalent to computing and diagonalizing its matrix representation.
+The library mainly involves the manipulation of matrices to build the Hamiltonian, meaning that it is built upon the common Python libraries for scientific computing, `NumPy`, `SciPy` and `matplotlib` for visualization of the results.

+There

+# Usage

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
+is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or